-&lt;sup>3 These non-tariff measures include but are not restricted to quantitative import/export restrictions/prohibitions, import/export levies, minimum import prices, discretionary import/export licensing, voluntary export restraints and export subsidies.
+3 These non-tariff measures include but are not restricted to quantitative import/export restrictions/prohibitions, import/export levies, minimum import prices, discretionary import/export licensing, voluntary export restraints and export subsidies.

-- b. identify industries in which the progressive reduction of non-tariff measures may have positive impact on trade and on economic growth in the Asia-Pacific region or for which there is regional industry support for early liberalization; - c. progressively reduce export subsidies with a view to abolishing them; and - d. abolish unjustifiable export prohibitions and restrictions and endeavor to refrain from taking any such new measures; - e. pursue a series of seminars/policy discussions on non-tariff measures (NTMs); and - f. undertake research to develop best practices to enhance transparency and progressively reduce NTMs
+- a. pursue incorporation of information on non-tariff measures into a future version of the APEC tariff database and compile a list of measures recognized as non-tariff impediments and a list of products affected by these impediments; - b. identify industries in which the progressive reduction of non-tariff measures may have positive impact on trade and on economic growth in the Asia-Pacific region or for which there is regional industry support for early liberalization; - c. progressively reduce export subsidies with a view to abolishing them; - d. abolish unjustifiable export prohibitions and restrictions and endeavor to refrain from taking any such new measures; - e. pursue a series of seminars/policy discussions on non-tariff measures (NTMs); and - f. undertake research to develop best practices to enhance transparency and progressively reduce NTMs